poe-platform/server-bot-quick-start/README.md

   with the Poe Platform, the instructions for which are specified [here](https://developer.poe.com/server-bots/updating-bot-settings).

+A correct implementation would look like https://poe.com/AllCapsBotDemo

 ### CatBot

 A sample bot that demonstrates the Markdown capabilities of the Poe API.
 To deploy, run `modal deploy catbot/__init__.py`

+A correct implementation would look like https://poe.com/CatBotDemo

 ### ImageResponseBot

 A bot that demonstrates how to render an image in the response using Markdown.
 To deploy, run `modal deploy image_response_bot.py`

+A correct implementation would look like https://poe.com/ImageResponseBotDemo

-### PdfSizeComputerBot
+### PDFCounterBot

-- A bot that demonstrates how to enable file upload for the user's of your bot.
+- A bot that demonstrates how to enable file upload for the users of your bot.
 - Before you are able to use the bot, you also need to synchronize the bot's settings with the Poe Platform, the instructions for which are specified [here](https://developer.poe.com/server-bots/updating-bot-settings).
+- To deploy, run `modal deploy pdf_counter_bot.py`

+A correct implementation would look like https://poe.com/PDFCounterBotDemo

 ### HuggingFaceBot

 Provides an example of a bot powered by a model hosted on HuggingFace.
-To deploy, run `modal depoy huggingface_bot.py`
+To deploy, run `modal deploy huggingface_bot.py`

 ### Langchain OpenAI